dkaip/dkaip.github.io/docs/my-thoughts/on-vulkan.md

 (a shader core is a "CPU" that can execute shader code) and these shader cores are broken up into 16 compute units of 64 shader cores each.
 In this situation the GPU might be an AMD&reg; device.
 If it were an NVIDIA&reg; device it might have 32 compute units of 32 shader cores each.
-The compute units are special in that it is possible to have variables that are visible between each of the invocations / or "threads" of code running on the group of shader cores within a single compute unit.
+The individual compute units are special in that it is possible to have variables that are visible (shared) between each of the invocations / or "threads" of code running on the group of shader cores within a single compute unit.
 This group of shader cores within a compute unit is called a subgroup in the Vulkan&reg; vernacular.
 In this case we are going to use a subgroup size of 64.
 {: .fs-5 .fw-300 }